samsquire/ideas2/README.md

 # 85. Threadsheets

 A spreadsheet of objects, rather than numerical cells.
-The code for a web server can live in a cell and communication can be threaded through different cells.
+The code for a web application can live in a cell and communication to database and other services can be threaded through different cells.
+Would have a GUI where each cell can act like a REPL to your database, ORM system and CLI.

 # 86. Stationary Reader